-The electricity consumption is known for the site as a whole and in some cases for each process step.
-Allocation of electricity is made based on knowledge from the operational expert about the relative energy consumption of the machines using electricity.
+The electricity consumption is known for the site as a whole and allocation of electricity is made based on knowledge from the operational expert about the relative energy consumption of the machines using electricity.

 The fuel consumption is known for the site as a whole and in some cases for each production step.
 Allocation of the fuel consumption is made based on knowledge from the operational expert about which process steps each product goes through, and the fuel consumption of each step during the data collection period.
 Fuel consumed by machines used for general activities on the site is allocated evenly on all products.